netj/3x/docs/tutorial/README.md

 For example, the number of components and how large each of them may seem to be an interesting metric now.
 Additionally, you may also be interested in how long each run took to generate the graph and image.

-3X allows you to define output variables incrementally, i.e., new output variables can be added later.
+<span class="sans-serif">3X</span> allows you to define output variables incrementally, i.e., new output variables can be added later.
-You can either use 3X's default options to extract output values, or write a custom program that computes them.
+You can either use <span class="sans-serif">3X</span>'s default options to extract output values, or write a custom program that computes them.
-3X's default options are either extracting the first string that matches a triple of regular expressions, or finding a generated file by name.
+<span class="sans-serif">3X</span>'s default options are either extracting the first string that matches a triple of regular expressions, or finding a generated file by name.
 Here, we show all three options.

 #### Extract Execution Time from Built-in Records

-As default, 3X records basic profile information for every run of your experiment, such as execution time and maximum memory size using the *[GNU time][]* utility in the file `rusage`.
+As default, <span class="sans-serif">3X</span> records basic profile information for every run of your experiment, such as execution time and maximum memory size using the *[GNU time][]* utility in the file `rusage`.
 You simply need to define an output variable with correct regular expressions to extract those values from the record.
 For example, you can extract the elapsed wall clock time of your runs as `wallTime` by running the following command: